 College-educated parents in the US spend more time caring for their children than parents with less than a high school diploma, even though they work longer hours, their time has higher value, and they can better afford childcare.
 In general, better educated parents invest more in their children, and their children do better in the labor market.
-There are major differences in the amount of time and money parents spend on their children’s education across countries (see Figure 1 and Figure 2).

 Although this intergenerational relationship is well-established, linking the effects of better parental education in a causal way to child outcomes is challenging.
 Clearly, identifying such causal links is important for making policy recommendations.